 Feeding Habits Explained

-- Terrestrial insects like beetles and ants
+- Terrestrial insects such as beetles and ants.

-- Emergers rising quietly to the surface
+- Emergers rising subtly to the surface during hatches.

 Fishing Regulations and Guidelines